johancuda/Outdoor-bowling-vr-experience/README.md

 A-Frame being mostly improved by open-source projects we ran into compatibility issues between A-Frame versions and certain libraries, such as [aframe-physics-system](https://github.com/c-frame/aframe-physics-system).
 One of the problem we couldn't solve was the pins getting back up after collision.

+A few bugs sound effects bug might appear after a few iterations of choosing a ball/throwing it, we're currently trying to fix that.

-We could further this project with improved bowling movements, such ball picking and placing.
+We could further this project with improved bowling movements, such as ball picking and placing.